-- 1. Life expectancy of less than 10 years in the setting of low-risk prostate cancer - 2.
-Unacceptable operative risk
+- 1. Life expectancy of less than 10 years in the setting of low-risk prostate cancer

+- 2. Unacceptable operative risk

-Poor anatomy which, in the opinion of the radiation oncologist, could lead to a suboptimal implant (eg, large or poorly healed transurethral resection of the prostate defect, large median lobe, large gland size, pubic arch interference, or inability to achieve the dorsal lithotomy position
+- 3. Poor anatomy which, in the opinion of the radiation oncologist, could lead to a suboptimal implant (eg, large or poorly healed transurethral resection of the prostate (TURP) defect, large median lobe, large gland size, pubic arch interference, and inability to achieve the dorsal lithotomy position

+- 4. Significant obstructive uropathy

+- 5. Lymph node involvement

+- 6. Distant Metastasis